SirMathhman/Block2P/README.md

 # Block2P
-In real time peer to peer applications using blockchain technology.
+In real-time peer to peer applications using blockchain technology.

 ## The Problem
 Nowadays, communication between two users via a server is extremely difficult.
-When a user wants to a make a change to the server contents, the server has to tell all the connected clients to update if it is in real time.
+When a user wants to a make a change to the server contents, the server has to tell all the connected clients to update if it is in real-time.
 Additionally, a server may face downtime and other concerns.

 ### Peer to Peer Networks
 But if you build a peer to peer network, then the users can connect directly with no regulation between two parties, AKA the server.